-Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: • We cover only Manual manipulation of the spine to correct subluxation. \$20 copayment for each Medicare-covered visit (manual manipulation of the spine to correct subluxation).
+Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: \$20 copayment for each We cover only Manual manipulation of the spine to correct subluxation Medicare-covered visit (manual manipulation of the spine to correct subluxation).
 Colorectal cancer screening For people 50 and older, the following are covered: There is no coinsurance, • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
-One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) A colonoscopy or sigmoidoscopy • Fecal immunochemical test (FIT) conducted for polyp removal or biopsy is a surgical procedure DNA based colorectal screening every 3 years subject to the outpatient surgery cost sharing described later in thi chart.
-For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy
+One of the following every 12 months: cancer screening exam. • Guaiac-based fecal occult blood test (gFOBT) A colonoscopy or sigmoidoscopy • Fecal immunochemical test (FIT) conducted for polyp removal obiopsy is a surgical procedure DNA based colorectal screening every 3 years subject to the outpatient surgery cost sharing described later in this chart.
+For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening ongoing colonoscopies are considered diagnostic and are subject to cost sharing as described under the outpatient surgery cost sharing in this chart.
+Therefore, the screening colonoscopy benefit is not available for members who have signs or symptoms prior to the colonoscopy.